 Quickly Googling how to destroy a hard drive will bring up lots of information, some of it conflicting, as well as presenting you with several YouTube videos of business men physically taking an axe to their storage devices.
 While these videos may be entertaining, they fail to capture the serious consequences of improperly destroying and disposing of your data.

-Ensure that you receive proof of data destruction
+1. Ensure that you receive proof of the data being destroyed

 Secure data destruction is necessary in order to comply with a wealth of rules and regulations, from both the UK government and associated bodies in the EU.
 As such, whenever you undergo this process, ensure that the company you are working with provides you with a certificate of destruction; if one cannot be provided then you risk non-compliance to these regulators.
 Check with the company that they can provide a certificate and have adhere to a data compliance scheme in order to save you a host of potential future problems.

 2. Reuse is often safer than destroying a hard drive

 While many data destruction firms will suggest that physical destruction is the only option available to their clients, this is a common misconception.
-Sanitising existing data on storage devices or hard drives is actually far more secure than the typical hard drive shredding or incineration methods that most companies suggest.
+Sanitising existing data by wiping storage devices or hard drives is actually far more secure than the typical hard drive destruction services or incineration methods that most companies suggest.

 3. Leave it to the experts